DanielBMarkham/Info-Ops/manuscript/chapter16.md

 This is a key part about automating: delivering the right amount, but also the minimal amount of information needed for whatever the job is.
 These cards are useful for a lot of general-purpose stuff.
 Maybe if we were comparing how much work we've done we would make cards with WORKS items on them.
 We design different cards for different kinds of things.

 There is a single place you can go to see everything about an item -- but it's not a place that you would use to do any work.
 It's the .amout file for that item.
-It's just a sanity check.
+It's to be used as a sanity check.
 Remember: the tool, even if it's a bunch of cards, is not the work.

 We want to do as much as we can to prevent or discourage folks from spending a lot of time with their head stuck in any tool.